 You’ll be asked to wear close-fitting bike/exercise shorts, as these allow some modesty, but don’t interfere with our technological equipment.
 Female patients should wear a swimsuit top or sports bra so that we can access your sternum (breast bone), spine and lower torso.
 Male patients can go without a shirt.
-The MAC can provide you with the appropriate clothing (You do not need to purchase special clothing for the study.)
+The Motion Analysis Laboratory can provide you with the appropriate clothing (You do not need to purchase special clothing for the study.)

-MAC team members are happy to share their expertise with other interested professionals and students.
+Our team members are happy to share their expertise with other interested professionals and students.
 We do this through formal lectures and informal lab tours.